apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 Log and stack trace on later releases, with
-"S3A filesystem client is using the SDK region resolution chain." warning that the SDK resolution chain is in use.
+"S3A filesystem client is using the SDK region resolution chain." warning that the SDK resolution chain is in use:

 ```
 2021-06-23 19:56:55,971 [main] WARN  s3a.DefaultS3ClientFactory (LogExactlyOnce.java:warn(39)) -
     S3A filesystem client is using the SDK region resolution chain.

 2021-06-23 19:56:56,073 [main] WARN  fs.FileSystem (FileSystem.java:createFileSystem(3464)) -